Responsible digital values and their environmental impact

 Orange has set up several initiatives to reduce its carbon footprint, in particular using renewable energies for its data centers and encouraging its customers to bring back their old recycling aircraft.
 This approach makes it possible to reduce both energy consumption and the production of electronic waste ( CITEPA ).

-These examples show that there are practical and costed solutions to limit the carbon footprint of digital technology, while guaranteeing efficient and sustainable services.
+These examples show that there are practical and encrypted solutions to limit the carbon footprint of digital, while guaranteeing efficient and sustainable services.

 Conclusion

-Digital ethics sets the foundation for technological decisions that respect the principles of environmental sustainability and transparency.
-Together, they form a framework where digital practices are responsible to both the planet and users.
+Digital ethics fixes foundations for technological decisions that respect the principles of environmental sustainability and transparency.
+Together, they form a framework where digital practices are responsible for both the planet and users.

 Importance in Today's World

-Reducing the carbon footprint is crucial.
-Data centers and equipment manufacturing contribute significantly to greenhouse gas emissions.
+The reduction in the carbon footprint is crucial.
+The data centers and the manufacture of equipment contribute significantly to greenhouse gas emissions.
 In France, digital represents 2.5% of the national carbon footprint.
-Initiatives like the REEN law aim to raise awareness and empower digital players.
+Initiatives like the Reen law aim to raise awareness and empower digital players.

 Sustainable innovation is at the heart of responsible digital technology.
-Businesses must adopt green technologies.
-This includes the eco-design of products to minimize the environmental impact from the manufacturing of equipment.
-Responsible digital technology encourages innovation that respects the environment.
+Companies must adopt green technologies.
+This includes the eco-design of products to minimize environmental impact when the equipment is manufactured.
+Manager digital encourages innovation that respects the environment.

 Responsible digital: definition and best practices

 Good practices include reducing energy consumption.
-The adoption of Green IT solutions is essential.
+The adoption of green it is essential.
 These practices aim to reduce the environmental impact throughout the life cycle of digital products.
-Businesses must integrate these practices for a sustainable future.
+Companies must integrate these practices for a sustainable future.

 An interesting statistic on responsible digital is that the digital sector represents around 4% of global greenhouse gas emissions (according to ADEME, 2021).
-This proportion could double by 2025 if more responsible practices are not put in place.
-This underlines the importance of implementing good practices to reduce the environmental impact of digital technology, such as the eco-design of digital services, optimization of uses and responsible management of equipment.
+This proportion could double by 2025 if more responsible practices are not implemented.
+This underlines the importance of implementing good practices to reduce the environmental impact of digital technology, such as eco -design of digital services, optimization of uses and responsible management of equipment.

 Case studies to understand Responsible Digital